jeremiedecock/snippets/kubernetes/6.1_private_docker_registry/README.md

 concrete form: the token is sitting there in plain text, base64 being an encoding and not encryption. `auth` is just `base64(username:password)`.
-Anyone able to read Secrets in this namespace can push to your registry with that token — hence the read-only second token suggested above, and the `9_secret_*` examples for the real answers.
+Anyone able to read Secrets in this namespace can push to your registry with that token — hence the read-only second token suggested above, and, for the real answers, a dedicated secret-management tool (SOPS, Sealed Secrets, an external secret store) plus encryption at rest on the cluster side.

 ### About `secret.yml`